 4 vs. 5 vs. 6 String Banjos

-4 string tenor banjos are fine for beginners because there are less strings but will hurt in the long run as the standard banjo is a 5 string.
-6 string banjos are a no no for beginner banjoists as there is no real need until you already know the basic 5-string.
+4 string tenor banjos are fine for beginners because there are fewer strings but will hurt in the long run as the standard banjo is a 5 string.
+6 string banjos are a no-no for beginner banjoists as there is no real need until you already know the basic 5-string.

 Should You Buy a Used Banjo?

 Banjos are similar to other stringed instruments in that purchasing a used model can save you a bundle of money.
 But there is a caveat here because buying a used banjo can also end up costing you money in the long run.

 It’s very important to know what you’re looking for in a used banjo, to make sure that the instrument has been cared for and hasn’t been neglected or abused.